 These issuances proved popular among both individuals and institutions that are compelled, by charter, to dedicate a portion of their cash to green investments.
 The success in Massachusetts prompted other states and municipalities to follow suit.

 Generally speaking, it's reasonable to expect that green bonds will deliver longer-term returns in line with government issues, given that their cash flows generally come from projects with government sponsorship, and the subsequent protection inherent to municipal projects.
 In the short term, however, performance may be somewhat lower than government debt due to the lower liquidity of green bonds, although as more are issued, liquidity will cease to be a major concern.

 Can Individual Investors Buy Green Bond Funds?

-Nevertheless, some of the current choices include TIAA-CREF Social Choice Bond Fund (TSBIX), Domini Social Bond Fund (DFBSX), Parnassus Fixed-Income Fund (PRFIX), CSIF Bond Portfolio A (CSIBX) Praxis Intermediate Income Fund (MIIAX), and for those looking for a riskier option, Pax World High Yield Bond Fund (PXHAX).
+Nevertheless, some of the current choices include the TIAA-CREF Social Choice Bond Fund (TSBIX), Domini Social Bond Fund (DFBSX), Parnassus Fixed-Income Fund (PRFIX), CSIF Bond Portfolio A (CSIBX), Praxis Intermediate Income Fund (MIIAX), and for those looking for a global (high-risk) option, Pax World High Yield Bond Fund (PXHAX).

-Recent Additions to Green Bond Funds
+Developments in Green Bond Funds

 In 2015, two of Europe's largest insurers, Allianz SE and Axa SA, initiated green bond funds, as did State Street Corporation.